-Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement (minimum implementation time) Tier (1/2/3) It should be noted that in the event of a vessel/FPSO collision, the damaged vessel ERT may not be able to conduct dedicated vessel surveillance activities, however, will be able to provide initial pollution report and ongoing situation report information, for the slicks within their visible range.
+Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement (minimum implementation time) Tier (1/2/3) If a spill occurs at or from a facility, the facility personnel are also able to undertake spill observation/reporting.
+Close-range vessel surveillance during the initial stages of a loss of well containment or GEP rupture is not considered safe due to the potential for a significant explosion risk (flammable atmosphere) and a limited initial surface slick from a subsurface condensate spill.
+Therefore, the IMT will be unlikely to direct any vessel to undertake a surveillance activity near the source of any subsea release of condensate.
+It should be noted that in the event of a vessel/facility collision, the damaged vessel ERT may not be able to conduct dedicated vessel surveillance activities, however, will be able to provide initial pollution report and ongoing situation report information, for the slicks within their visible range.
 Other vessels may be prioritised to complete tasks that are not directly related to the oil spill response, such as transfer of injured personnel to nearby facilities or to shore, supporting the damaged vessels involved in the collision, or search and rescue operations.
 These could also possibly provide some information to the IMT on slick location, appearance and behaviour.
-A typical PSV/AHT bridge is 10 m to 20 m above sea level.
+A typical ISV/PSV vessel bridge is 10 m to 20 m above sea level.
 A small support vessel bridge may only be 3 m to 5 m above sea level.
 Due to this low visual elevation (compared to aerial surveillance platforms) and typical vessel speed (~14-18 knots), the observational data a vessel of any size can provide is significantly limited, compared to the observation data able to be obtained by aerial observers.
 Additional vessels could be on dedicated stand-by for vessel surveillance at significant cost, however a greater level and quality of information will be obtained, at a cheaper cost, with a quicker mobilisation time, by mobilising aerial observation platforms instead of vessel platforms.
+Aerial surveillance and OSTM will provide the greatest level of situational awareness to the IMT.
 The cost to mobilise an additional vessel for surveillance purposes is not considered ALARP, given similar or cheaper cost will provide an aerial surveillance platform.
-It is therefore considered ALARP to provide oil spill observation tools and training to facility and vessel crews already under contract.
-INPEX Offshore Health, Safety and Environment (HSE) personnel on INPEX operated facilities (CPF and FPSO) will undertake the INPEX Oil Spill Monitoring E-Learning course, which includes spill observation volume estimate and slick appearance reporting requirements, and overview of the INPEX Oil Spill Observation Guide and INPEX Surface Spill Volume Calculator tool.
-In the event the INPEX IMT determines that surveillance is required, the IMT may task a vessel under existing contract to conduct opportunistic vesselbased surveillance activities - or will contract an aerial surveillance capability.
-SMV - Oil Spill Trajectory Modelling Yes Maximum lineal distance (km) floating oil >1g/m2: 833km (Holonema-B model output) 1145km (Bassett Deep model output) Localised slick during first 24-48 hours.
-N/A Single OSTM provider on call at all times, able to rapidly complete and provide modelling simulations to the IMT.
-Capability to complete ongoing model validation and model revisions over a long duration event.
-The objective of OSTM is to provide forecasts of the trajectory and fate from oil plumes resulting from surface or subsurface releases, to enable informed and timely IMT decision making during a response.
+It is therefore considered ALARP to provide oil spill observation tools and training to facility and vessel crews already - or will contract an aerial surveillance capability.
+SMV - Oil Spill Trajectory Modelling Yes Maximum lineal distance (km) floating oil >1g/m2: 833km (Holonema-B model output) 1145km (Bassett Deep model output) N/A provider on call at all times, able to The objective of OSTM is to provide forecasts of the trajectory and fate from oil plumes resulting from surface or subsurface releases, to enable informed and timely IMT decision making during a response.
 OSTM requires access to information/situational awareness data provided by the Emergency Response Team on site.
-The IMT should reasonably be able to activate and transmit relevant situational awareness data to the OSTM contractor within 2 hours of the formation of the IMT.
-The purpose of OSTM is to provide spill trajectory forecasts, to enable the IMT to assess risks, select additional response strategies and develop IAPs, which would be implemented in the days after the initial response.
-Therefore, attempting to reduce the activation timeframe of OSTM would not provide any benefit in relation to 'first strike' activities, and not affect other response strategy selection or capability mobilisation.
-Therefore, there is no benefit in reducing the activation timeframes.
-OSTM is an iterative process using real-time observations to refine modelling predictions.
-No alternatives have been identified that could improve the quality/outputs of this oil spill response control.
-For the WCSS, only a single OSTM provider is anticipated to be required; however multiple runs over weeks to months may be required for the well blow-out scenario.
-VOC modelling and dispersant effectiveness modelling (for SSDI only) would also be required, to support the source control and surface response activities.
-Sufficient provision has been made for availability of a suitable OSTM contractor.
-This level of capability is considered suitable to achieve the maximum field capability statement.
-INPEX will maintain a contract with a suitably experienced OSTM contractor, available oncall 24/7, for activation by the INPEX IMT.
-(OSTM contractor available on 24/7 call-out arrangement).
-(OSTM contractor activated within 2 hours of IMT formation).
+The IMT should reasonably be able to activate and transmit contractor.
+Titleholder will maintain a contract with a suitably experienced OSTM contractor through OSRO AMOSC, available on-call 24/7, for activation by AMOSC through the IMT.
 3